End Destinations of Recycling Charter

-To combat the cost of disposal Warwickshire is now sending more household waste to Energy from Waste than Landfill.
+To combat the cost of disposal Warwickshire is now sending more household waste to EfW than Landfill.

 They are generally divided by hand into numerous material streams, including needle felt, foam, polyester and metals.
 There are multiple outlets for these materials, which can be used for animal bedding and textiles, and the metal can be recycled.

-The remainder are currently sent to landfill until an alternative solution it sought.
+The remainder is currently sent to landfill until an alternative solution is sought.

 If it is a small amount it can be dried out in the tin and go in the general waste.
 Please see our A-Z of Recycling for further guidance.